 WHO IS INVOLVED?
 HOW IS SCREENING CONDUCTED?
 WHAT IS THE INTERVIEW PROCESS LIKE?
 Business unit leaders, hiring managers, team members Human resources, talent acquisition Neurodiversity@Work team Current neurodivergent employees and relevant employee resource group members External partners, including job coaches Screening/qualifying interview (by phone, online, or in-person) Technical skills assessment The process varies based on the organization and roles.
 It may take any one or a combination of the following: Multi-day Interview: The candidate gets to know the organization, and the organization gets to know the candidate in a more relaxed and indepth manner.
 Screening (call and/or technical skills assessment) followed by "super" days with multiple interviews held in one day in different formats.
-WHAT TYPES OF ACTIVITIES MAY TAKE PLACE DURING THE INTERVIEW PROCESS? • Learning about the organization • Skills/technical assessment • Collaborative activities • In-person/virtual training • Review of the candidate's preferred communication styles • Interviews can include 1:1s, panels of interviewers, or weeklong performance reviews ("interview week") • Soft-skills exercises • Meet-and-greets • Mock interviews • Resume, portfolio, interview tip sessions • Feedback opportunities, for the candidate and the organization WHAT TYPES OF ACCOMMODATIONS ARE TYPICALLY PROVIDED?
+WHAT TYPES OF ACTIVITIES MAY TAKE PLACE DURING THE INTERVIEW PROCESS? • Learning about the organization • Skills/technical assessment • Collaborative activities • In-person/virtual training • Review of the candidate's preferred communication styles • Interviews can include 1:1s, panels of interviewers, or weeklong performance reviews ("interview week") • Soft-skills exercises • Meet-and-greets • Mock interviews WHAT TYPES OF ACCOMMODATIONS ARE TYPICALLY PROVIDED?
 Customized accommodations according to candidates' needs.
-Agenda, who the interviewer will be, and interview questions in advance Choice of online or in-person "Super" days, scheduled sensory breaks, quiet rooms Ensure every interviewer is trained (neurodiversity acceptance training and interview best-practices training) Provided job coaches if requested Technological tools or software (noise-canceling headphones, speech-to-text software, etc.) Catering to communication style differences and needs (verbal vs. written communication) Post-interview support (two-way feedback, resources, potential accommodations that may help the new employee in their transition into the role)
+Agenda, who the interviewer will be, and interview questions in advance Choice of online or in-person "Super" days, scheduled sensory breaks, quiet rooms Ensure every interviewer is trained (neurodiversity acceptance training and interview best-practices training) Provided job coaches if requested Technological tools or software (noise-canceling headphones, speech-to-text software, etc.) Catering to communication style differences and needs Resume, portfolio, interview tip sessions Feedback opportunities, for the candidat organization (verbal vs. written communication) Post-interview support (two-way feedback, resource potential accommodations that may help the new er in their transition into the role)